thehonorguard/mkdocs/docs/RoleGuide/medic.md

 ### Morphine

-Time to max effect: 30 seconds
+Time to max effect: 30 seconds<br>
-Drastically lowers pain
+Drastically lowers pain<br>
-Reduces heart rate
+Reduces heart rate<br>
-Low HR: between -10 and -20
+Low HR: between -10 and -20<br>
-Normal HR: between -10 and -30
+Normal HR: between -10 and -30<br>
-High HR: between -10 and -35
+High HR: between -10 and -35<br>
-Dilates blood vessels, which drops blood pressure
+Dilates blood vessels, which drops blood pressure<br>
-If your patient is critical, do not inject morphine before stabilizing them 4 injections to overdose (but will knock-out any healthy soldier with 3 injections) Lingers 30 minutes
+If your patient is critical, do not inject morphine before stabilizing them<br>
+4 injections to overdose (but will knock-out any healthy soldier with 3 injections)<br>
+Lingers 30 minutes<br>
-Does not affect the wake-up chance of an unconscious patient.
+Does not affect the wake-up chance of an unconscious patient.<br>

 ### Epinephrine

-Time to max effect: 10 seconds
+Time to max effect: 10 seconds<br>
-Increases heart rate
+Increases heart rate<br>
-Low HR: between 10 and 20
+Low HR: between 10 and 20<br>
-Normal HR: between 10 and 50
+Normal HR: between 10 and 50<br>
-High HR: between 10 and 40
+High HR: between 10 and 40<br>
-10 injections to overdose
+10 injections to overdose<br>
-Lingers 2 minutes
+Lingers 2 minutes<br>
-Does affect the wake-up chance of an unconscious patient.
+Does affect the wake-up chance of an unconscious patient.<br>

 ### Adenosine

-Time to max effect: 15 seconds
+Time to max effect: 15 seconds<br>
-Decreases heart rate
+Decreases heart rate<br>
-Low HR: between -7 and -10
+Low HR: between -7 and -10<br>
-Normal HR: between -15 and -30
+Normal HR: between -15 and -30<br>
-High HR: between -15 and -35
+High HR: between -15 and -35<br>
-6 injections to overdose
+6 injections to overdose<br>
-Lingers 2 minutes
+Lingers 2 minutes<br>

 Don't bother with these.
-In real life they are used to stabilize a heart rate, but there is no such system in ace medical.
-They can counter epi overdose.
-But since you will only overdose after 10 injections, it's really not worth it.
+In real life they are used to stabilize a heart rate, but there is no such system in ace medical. <br>They can counter epi overdose, but since you will only overdose after 10 injections, it's really not worth it.
 If you really want, you should carry a maximum of 1.

 ## Triage

-In order to be effective as a medic you should start to assess these priorities as good and as fast as you can.
+In order to be effective as a medic you should start to assess these priorities as good and as fast as you can.<br>
-For example: a heart rate is not going to do any good if the patient has already bled out on the floor.
+For example: a heart rate is not going to do any good if the patient has already bled out on the floor. <br>
 It also matters greatly whenever you are alone or with a buddy.

-Evaluation of the location, is it safe to treat multiple wounded?
+Evaluation of the location, is it safe to treat multiple wounded?<br>
-Stabilize or ask team member to stabilized the most critical cases while treating the minor cases first If possible, ask squad members to assign a triage card to the wounded.
+Stabilize or ask team member to stabilized the most critical cases while treating the minor cases first<br>
+If possible, ask squad members to assign a triage card to the wounded.

 ## Gear